abdulbaqi/abdulbaqi.github.io/_posts/2021-10-20-friend-enemy.md

 6. They are the party of Allah
 7. They are the successful

-#Allah knows what the heart conceals
+# Allah knows what the heart conceals

-Since there are cases when a person can speak politely and act diplomatically with nonbeliever Allah tells us in this verse that what matters in what conceals in the heart and nobody has access to these intensions except that person and Allah.
-It is sufficient that Allah knows about what the hearts conceal for a person to fear him all the time, and especially in matters related to the matter of loving fellow believers no matter their race or color and hating the nonbelievers no matter how they are close to us.
+Since there are cases when a person can speak politely and act diplomatically with nonbeliever Allah tells us in this verse that what matters is what one conceals in the heart and nobody has access to these intensions except that very person and Allah.
+It is sufficient that Allah knows about what the heart conceals.